Guided Random Forest and its application to data approximation: Guided Random Forest (GRAF)

-The training of an instance involves the addition of random hyperplanes in a forward stagewise fashion.
-At a given step, the combination of these hyperplanes divides the space into $T_p$ partitions.
-Every partition $\Omega_p$ consists of a set of samples $A_{\Omega_p}$, with the same code (composed of 0s and 1s).
-A partition is said to be pure if it contains samples of the same class or samples from different classes cannot be separated further.
-On the other hand, a partition is said to be impure if it contains samples of different classes, that can be further dichotomized by the addition of new hyperplanes (Fig. \ref{ga}).
-Let us assume a set $\hat{\Omega}$ of partitions $\Omega_p$, such that
+The mapping $\lambda_p:X \to \{0, 1\}$ as defined at (\ref{eq::bitAssignment}) above assigns a code comprising of 0s and 1s for every sample in $\Omega_p$.
+A region $\Omega_p$ is said to be \textbf{pure} if it contains samples of the same class, or if samples from different classes can not be separated further.
+On the other hand, the region $\Omega_p$ is said to be \textbf{impure} if it contains samples of different classes, that can be further dichotomized by the addition of new hyperplanes (Figure~\ref{ga}).